 California Congressional District 7

-• This is up from 19 bridges classified as structurally deficient in 2020.
+• This is down from 55 bridges classified as structurally deficient in 2021.

 Top Most Traveled Structurally Deficient Bridges in California